DenitaGillis/CSE1100_COVID_VACCINE/README.md

 #############################################################################################################################################################
 # This is the code for questions 4 to 6.
 Done by Denita Gillis

 import sys
 import random

 class Question:
      def __init__(self, prompt, answer):
           self.prompt = prompt
           self.answer = answer
-# This is a class function i use for the question prompt. the remaining pre vax question will be automatic promoted
+  # this is a class function i use for the question prompt. the remaining pre vax question will be automatic promoted

 vaccine = []
 vaccine.append(["pfizer"])